6 weeks to become more confident, knowledgeable and prepared for UK clinical life and its challenges.

 A lot of the times overseas vets are used to different techniques, procedures, materials and diseases.
 One of their biggest struggles is knowing what is common in the UK and how to commonly address those clinical presentations.

-I provide abbreviated study material covering all areas of small animal clinical practice to make sure they know how to deal with common problems.
+I organise live webinars and provide abbreviated study material covering all areas of small animal clinical practice to make sure they know how to deal with common problems.

 After all, common problems are commonly seen.